dwolfson7789/wdi-al-khwarizmi-2/W01/D03/Instructor_Notes/condition-controlled-loops.md

 Write a program to ask the user to select one of three options - Rock (r), Paper (p) or Scissors (s)

-Use the random.randint() function to select an option for the computer Determine the winner and print the result.
+Use the Math.random() function to select an option for the computer Determine the winner and print the result.

 - Rock beats Scissor